JackAdams/constellation/README.md

 Examples of plugins are:

 - [babrahams:temple](https://github.com/JackAdams/temple) (for visualizing template information)
-- [babrahams:constellation-session](https://github.com/JackAdams/constellation-session) (for viewing / manipulating data in the Session variable)
+- [constellation:session](https://github.com/JackAdams/constellation-session) (for viewing / manipulating data in the Session variable)
-- [babrahams:constellation-subscriptions](https://github.com/JackAdams/constellation-subscriptions) (for viewing current subscriptions)
+- [constellation:subscriptions](https://github.com/JackAdams/constellation-subscriptions) (for viewing current subscriptions)
-- [babrahams:constellation-autopublish](https://github.com/JackAdams/constellation-autopublish) (for toggling autopublish behaviour)
+- [constellation:autopublish](https://github.com/JackAdams/constellation-autopublish) (for toggling autopublish behaviour)
+- [constellation:tiny](https://github.com/JackAdams/constellation-tiny) (for really minimizing the UI)

 If you want to write a plugin, take a look at the source of the packages above.

 Making plugins
 --------------

-Make a package with `api.use('babrahams:constellation@1.0.0', 'client')` in the `package.js` file.
+Make a package with `api.use('constellation:console@1.0.0', 'client')` in the `package.js` file.
 And put something like this in a js file on the client:

 ```
-Package["babrahams:constellation"].API.addTab({
+Package["constellation:console"].API.addTab({
   name: 'Temple',
   mainContentTemplate: 'Constellation_temple_view',
   headerContentTemplate: 'Constellation_temple_header',